Executive Summary: The 2025 Smartwatch Landscape

 1.2 The Power of Communication: Why Bluetooth Calling is a Must-Have

 For many users, the ability to make and receive calls directly from their wrist is a non-negotiable feature.
 Bluetooth calling offers unparalleled hands-free convenience, whether a user is jogging, driving, or has their phone tucked away in a bag or pocket.
 This feature is particularly valuable for its ability to enable quick, seamless communication in a variety of situations.
 For instance, the Garmin Venu 3 includes an integrated speaker and microphone, allowing users to answer calls right on their wrist.
+Likewise, the

-Google Pixel Watch 3 uses AI to power features like "Daily Readiness," which provides insights into recovery, and can even offer personalized run recommendations based on past workouts.
+Google Pixel Watch 3 uses AI to power features like “Daily Readiness,” which provides insights into recovery, and can even offer personalized run recommendations based on past workouts.
+This trend is also seen in collaborations between fashion and tech companies to create sustainable fabrics from recycled materials, with examples such as Adidas and Patagonia using recycled ocean plastics in their fitness tracker straps.
+By contrast, the

 Apple Watch Series 10 maintains its signature rectangular shape, a design that maximizes screen area for displaying notifications and apps.
+Similarly, the

 Samsung Galaxy Watch 7 and Garmin Venu 3 feature sapphire crystal displays for enhanced scratch resistance.